FUTURE OF MEDICINE

 What it is:

-The creatinine test measures the amount of creatinine in your blood.
+Measures the amount of creatinine in your blood.
 Creatinine is a waste product from your muscles that your kidneys filter out of your body.

-What it matters:
+Why it matters:

 High creatinine levels may mean your kidneys aren’t filtering waste properly, which can signal kidney disease or other kidney problems.
 Low levels are less common and are usually not concerning unless linked to very low muscle mass or certain medical conditions.

-Support kidney health by managing blood pressure, blood sugar, and avoiding overuse of pain medications like NSAIDs (ibuprofen, Aspirin, Naproxen, etc.).
+Support kidney health by managing blood pressure, blood sugar, and avoiding overuse of pain medications like NSAIDs (Ibuprofen, Aspirin, Naproxen etc.).
 Stay hydrated, eat a balanced diet, and avoid high-protein or creatine supplements unless recommended.
 If levels are high, your doctor may look at your eGFR and other tests for a fuller picture.

 Included in the following screenings: